-Depending on your doctor or care team's guidance, here are some tests to expect:
+Depending on your care team's guidance, here are tests to expect:

-PSA tests — your doctor will regularly monitor your blood prostate specific antigen (PSA) levels every 6 to 12 months.
+PSA tests: your doctor will usually want to monitor your prostate specific antigen (PSA) levels every 6 to 12 months.

-You may also have other blood and urine (wee/mimi) tests, but your doctor or care team will speak with you about your plan.
+You likely won't need to have prostate biopsies, but your doctor or care team will speak with you about your plan.

 Being a good candidate

-After carefully reviewing all factors, your doctor, care team or hauora provider will tell you if they recommend active surveillance.
-If you're a good candidate, the goal will be to keep an eye on cancer growth and catch any problems early.
-This approach helps you avoid treatment you may not need at the moment.
-However, if cancer turns out to be more aggressive than your team first thought, they may recommend moving from active surveillance to a different treatment.
+After carefully reviewing all health factors, your doctor or care team will advise if watchful waiting is suitable.
+If you're a good candidate, the aim will be to keep an eye on cancer growth and any symptoms that arise, without aggressive treatment.
+This approach helps you avoid treatment you might not need, and could put too much stress on your body.

 These issues could be signs that the cancer is growing and may need further treatment.
-Your team will work with you to monitor health problems, along with your PSA, to determine if active surveillance is still the best option.
+Your team will work with you to monitor health problems, along with your PSA, to determine if watchful waiting is still the best option.

-You may have heard that they're the same, but active surveillance differs from watchful waiting in at least 3 ways:
+You may have heard that they're the same, but watchful waiting differs from active surveillance in at least 3 ways:

-If at some point you decide to get further treatment after active surveillance, the goal will be to cure cancer and manage symptoms — but not to cure cancer.
+If, at some point, you decide to move from watchful waiting to active treatment, the goal will be to slow the cancer growth and manage symptoms — but not to cure cancer.